 We're gonna make a bold claim, which is that New York is the greatest city in the world for music—there is simply nowhere else that has our storied history (just think of all those classic NYC songs) and incredible live music scene.
-And then of course, there are our record stores—from downtown fave Other Music to the revamped Halcyon in Williamsburg, Brooklyn.
+And then of course, there are our record stores.
+Despite the loss of some beloved spots (including Rebel Rebel and Other Music), there’s still plenty of spots for both the serious vinyl junkie or casual collector perusing LPs on Record Store Day.
 Discovering that rare LP in a brick-and-mortar music store is a thrill you just can’t replicate online (we know—we’ve tried).
-Whether you’re a serious vinyl junkie or casual collector perusing LPs on Record Store Day, you'll find a truckload of exciting gems at these genre-spanning record stores NYC crate-diggers swear by.
+These are the genre-spanning NYC record stores we swear by.

 RECOMMENDED: Best places for shopping in NYC